Theory: The Sorcerer of Les Trois Freres Cave and the Galactic Center of the Milky Way

 Milky Way Image

 There is a large image in the Milky Way that looks like the Sorcerer of Trois Freres.
-The sky image also has antlers, a beard, tail — looks like it’s dancing.
+The sky image also has antlers, a beard, tail — looks like it is dancing.
 And the sky image’s antlers appear to match the asymmetrical antlers drawn by the Abbé Breuil (Henri Breuil).
-There are four points on one antler, and three points on the other.
-Facial features can also be seen in the sky image.
+There are four points on one antler and three points on the other.
+Facial features (eyes, nose/mouth) and ears can also be seen in the sky image.

 Where to Look